-Social Sciences: includes anthropology, history, government, psychology, geography, sociology, and economics.
+Social/Behavioral Sciences: includes anthropology, government, psychology, geography, sociology, speech pathology, economics, and specified areas in applied communications and speech (see advisor for applicable EHC & SP courses).
 A minimum of 20 hours is required in this area, 15 of which must be at the 300 and/or 400 level.